connieoooiii/connieoooiii/README.md

 -->
 [![Typing SVG](https://readme-typing-svg.demolab.com/?lines=Hi!+My+name+is+Connie!;Welcome+to+my+page!)](https://git.io/typing-svg)
 ### About Me
-- 💻 I am a software engineer who's excited to share this space with everyone
+- 💻 I am a techincal writer!
-- 🩺 Previous background in healthcare
+- 🩺 Previous background in healthcare and fullstack development
-- 🧋 Boba and coffee enthusiast
+- 🫱🏻‍🫲🏽 I enjoy volunteering and staying active
 - ☁️ I have the fluffiest land cloud/Samoyed ever
 - 💪🏼 Always looking for new challenges and opportunities to learn and grow.